open-mmlab/mmyolo/docs/en/recommended_topics/deploy/mmdeploy_guide.md

 Before moving on to model inference chapter, let's know more about the converted result structure which is very important for model inference.
 It is saved in the directory specified with `--wodk_dir`.

-The converted model locates in the working directory `mmdeploy_models/mmyolo/onnx` in the previous example.
+The converted results are saved in the working directory `mmdeploy_models/mmyolo/onnx` in the previous example.
 It includes:

 ```
 mmdeploy_models/mmyolo/onnx